Kino Delorge

-Kino Delorge (born 5 January 1998) is a Belgian professional footballer who plays as a full-back for Virton.
+Kino Delorge (born 5 January 1998) is a Belgian professional footballer who plays as a right-back for F91 Dudelange.

 Club career

 Delorge made his Eerste Divisie debut for FC Dordrecht on 22 September 2017 in a game against Helmond Sport.

+On 15 June 2023, Delorge moved to Luxembourgish side F91 Dudelange.

 International career

 Delorge played for the Belgium national under-17 football team at the 2015 UEFA European Under-17 Championship and 2015 FIFA U-17 World Cup.